AI Security Guide

 Section 10: Governance, Transparency, and Trust

-Security and robustness are only part of the equation for responsible AI deployment.
-Organizations must also address questions of governance, explainability, and trust to ensure their AI systems operate in a fair, transparent, and accountable manner.
+Organizations must also address questions of governance, explainability, and trust.
+To ensure their AI systems operate in a fair, transparent, and accountable manner.

 10.1 Explainable AI (XAI) and Interpretability

-The "black box" nature of many machine learning models poses challenges for trust and accountability.
 Explainable AI techniques aim to provide insights into how models make decisions:

 10.2 AI Governance Frameworks

-The goal is not simply to build AI systems that work, but to build AI systems that work securely, fairly, and transparently.
-This requires viewing security not as an afterthought, but as a fundamental design principle that guides every stage of the machine learning lifecycle.
+This requires viewing security not as an afterthought but as a fundamental design principle guiding every stage of the machine learning lifecycle.
 From data collection through model deployment and monitoring, security considerations must be embedded at each step to create truly robust and trustworthy AI systems.

 The future of AI security will require continued collaboration between machine learning researchers, cybersecurity experts, and policymakers to address emerging threats and develop new defensive techniques.
 As AI systems become more powerful and pervasive, the stakes for getting security right will only continue to grow.